About: Overview: What do the HSAs look like?

 • Analyzing Patterns and Functions |

-The exams contain both multiple-choice and written-response questions.
+The exams contain multiple-choice questions.
 The following chart shows the amount of time scheduled for each exam.

 High School Assessments Test Timing Schedule |